fpearsonCS/Documentation/README.md

 Enhancing our Power Platform utilization, secure implementations, adherence to PBMM commitments, and delivering digital efficiency within the organization fostering platform adoption

+The image below illustrates the range of M365 and Azure technologies underpinning our platform.
+These technologies, all based on SaaS or PaaS models, have been vetted for both non-production and production use.
+Their subscription-based licensing offers cost transparency and predictability, unlike IaaS's capacity-based model, which can be more challenging to forecast.
+With this service now fully integrated into our PBMM-compliant production environment, clients can expedite projects by leveraging existing functionalities for security, accessibility, and data integrity, rather than building these from the ground up.
+The adoption of this model enhances the visibility and security of application development.
+By establishing robust support and tooling, we enable the efficient creation of technical artifacts, driving platform adoption and reducing project failure risks.
+This approach decentralizes corporate knowledge, standardizes staff onboarding, and fosters a service line that aligns with industry and security standards.
+Furthermore, it streamlines management by centralizing efforts into a cohesive framework akin to SaaS solutions like Microsoft Teams.

 ![arch](https://lucid.app/publicSegments/view/cc2c6508-459e-49e6-9163-24bebbe462f4/image.jpeg)

 ## Problem Statement & Opportunity

-At the heart of our agency's mandate is the quest to evolve our IM/IT framework to meet and leverage the dynamic advances of technology and service delivery.
-Our journey thus far has been marked by diverse technological strategies, each contributing its distinct value.
-As we stand at this strategic vantage point, we are equipped with the opportunity to unify these varied efforts under the Power Platform—a SaaS solution that resonates with our strategic ambitions, promising enhanced cost efficiency and expenditure predictability.
+The agency is at a critical inflection point, tasked with enhancing its IM/IT landscape to meet the evolving demands of technology and service delivery.
+Historically, the agency has navigated its technological needs through a mosaic of approaches, each contributing value in its context.
+Now, we are presented with the opportunity to consolidate these efforts by adopting a unified SaaS solution with the Power Platform, which aligns with our strategic objectives and promises substantial cost efficiency and predictability in expenditures.

-Embracing the Power Platform is a reflection of a proactive digital strategy, one that recognizes the depth of our technological heritage while freeing us from its limitations.
-Integrated with our M365 and Azure ecosystems, the Power Platform offers a robust suite of capabilities, bolstered by comprehensive documentation and supported by Microsoft's Enterprise SLA.
-This allows us to reallocate our resources from the intricacies of IaaS management to our core mission—delivering superior international governance services.
+This platform is not just a new tool in our arsenal but a reflection of an evolving digital strategy that builds upon our rich history of technological diversity without being constrained by it.
+The Power Platform, part of our M365 and Azure services, provides robust capabilities and a wealth of documentation that supports our mandate.
+This strategic choice, managed under Microsoft's Enterprise SLA, allows us to divert the complexities of IaaS management to Microsoft's expertise, thereby concentrating on our primary mission of delivering superior international governance services.

-The Power Platform is meticulously crafted to be as facilitative as it is unobtrusive, mirroring the ethos of open-source platforms where resources are abundant and innovation thrives unrestricted by paywalls.
-With its intuitive self-service portal, the platform is designed for seamless adoption, echoing the ease with which Teams became an integral part of our operations.
-It stands poised to transform our application development and deployment paradigms, equipping us with a compliant, secure infrastructure that significantly trims deployment timelines.
+In the spirit of adopting solutions that are as supportive as they are unobtrusive, the Power Platform is designed to be a self-service portal that is intuitive and accessible.
+It mirrors the open-source ethos where development tools and libraries are freely available without a paywall, fostering an environment where the focus is on innovation, not on navigating procurement.
+This approach ensures that the transition to the Power Platform is seamless, akin to our seamless integration of Teams into our daily operations.
+It is set to revolutionize our application development and deployment practices, equip us with a secure, compliant infrastructure, and significantly reduce the time to deployment.

-The creation of a clear mandate within IM/IT for a dedicated development and support team is a strategic move that will govern the platform effectively.
-This team will oversee platform upgrades, integration of reusable modules, and alignment with Microsoft's wave releases, ensuring adherence to our stringent security protocols.
-The adoption model's success hinges on its accessibility, inviting divisions to embrace the platform, thereby digitizing and optimizing processes, minimizing technical debt, and simplifying regulatory compliance.
+Moreover, the establishment of a clear mandate within IM/IT to create a dedicated development and support team will be pivotal in governing the platform, its upgrades, and the seamless integration of reusable modules, ensuring that we are in step with Microsoft's wave releases and our stringent security standards.
+This, coupled with a model that promotes ease of access and minimal barriers to entry, will be key to driving adoption across the agency's divisions, optimizing and digitizing our processes in a way that reduces technical debt and simplifies compliance.

-This document lays out a proposed strategy that underlines the potential for cost savings and complexity reduction.
-It serves as a blueprint for a strategic realignment that will not only enhance our operational excellence but also reaffirm our commitment to delivering unparalleled governance services in an increasingly digital landscape.
+This document will detail the proposed strategy, emphasizing the potential savings, the reduction of complexity, and the optimization of our technical and process infrastructure.
+This is more than a technological upgrade—it is a strategic realignment that places us on the leading edge of operational excellence and positions us to continue delivering unparalleled governance services in an increasingly digital world.

 ## Purpose